Kehilas-Zichron-Yaakov/shul-display/announcements.md

 **תהלים**

- will take place at the Smith home, 8 Carriage Lane, 4:00 PM
+ Tehillim will take place at the Smith home, 8 Carriage Lane, 4:00 PM

 **Women’s Tanya Shiur** Shul, 4:45 PM.
 Topic: Shaar HaYichud VeHaEmunah.
 You are encouraged to attend regardless of whether you attended any previous shiurim.
 Children are welcome!